bioinfologics/satsuma2/README.md

 ```

-Notes;
+### Notes

-* If the output directory is not empty, SatsumaSynteny will not overwrite any files but exit with an error message.
+* If the output directory is not empty, SatsumaSynteny2 will not overwrite any files but exit with an error message.  * Idling processes self-terminate after two minutes.
+The overall alignments will still complete, but using fewer processes.  * If alignment runs locally but not on the server farm, check whether processes on the farm can communicate via TCP/IP.  * Currently, the entire sequences are loaded into RAM by each process.
+For comparison of large genomes, we strongly recommend to make sure that the CPUs have enough RAM available (~ the size of both genomes in bytes).

-TODO: more notes in README but I have to check them
+### Parameter choice, execution and data preparation
+* The default parameters should work well for most genomes.* SatsumaSynteny2 runs most efficiently on either multi-processor machines or on clusters that are tightly coupled (fast access to files shared by the control process and the slaves)* Especially for larger genomes, we recommend leaving one CPU dedicated to the control process SatsumaSynteny2.* For larger genomes (>1Gb), we recommend using one chromosome of one genome as the target sequence and the entire other genome as the query sequence, and process alignments one query chromosome at a time. * To include large-scale duplications in the query sequence (in addition to the target sequence), use the option –dups.* If using the option –nofilter, the number of initial searches (-ni) should be higher than the number of processes (-n) to ensure that subsequent processes have sufficient seeds.
+Note that initial searches will be queued to a number of processes specified by -n.
+* When many processes search a tight space, the number of pixels per CPU (-m) should be small (e.g. ‘–m 1’ as in the sample script/data set) to avoid unbalanced load (i.e. some processes get all the pixels while others are starved, since they overlap).
+However, a small value for –m increases inter-process communication, which should be a consideration when deploying hundreds of processes.

 ## Making SatsumaSynteny2 converge (a temporary note)

 Given a new and more exhaustive convergence model, which is still under active development, Satsuma2 may fail to converge into a single final result, and rather enter an iteration cycle, where lots of small (or not so small) changes are made to the general alignement search strategy.
-Instead of hiding this behaviour under a fixed cutoff after a number of iterations, we have chosen to expose it, and allow the user to examine and choose the intermediate result that suits the biological question best.
+Instead of hiding this behaviour under a fixed cutoff after a number of iterations, we have chosen to expose it, and allow the user to examine and choose the intermediate result that best suits the biological question.

-For this reason, we have introduced the parameter -dump\_cycle\_matches, which will basically produce an output file on each cycle.
-Because this output files are not so big and have the whole information of the cycle, we recommend to turn this parameter on, unless you're running on conditions already know where you're sure the convergence setup will work correctly.
-You can then examinate the convergence (probably using the MatchesByFeature tool if one of your genomes is annotated) and decide which solution(s) suit your objectives best.
+For this reason, we have introduced the parameter -dump\_cycle\_matches, which will produce an output file on each cycle.
+Because these output files are not particularly large and contain the whole information of the cycle, we recommend to turn this parameter on, unless you're running on datasets where you already know that the convergence setup will work correctly.
+You can then examine the convergence (probably using the MatchesByFeature tool if one of your genomes is annotated) and decide which solution(s) best suits your objectives.

-We are working on generalizing the convergence model so it behaves well under most circumstances, but still this will always be a recommendation when starting to run Satsuma2 in new scenarios.
+We are working on generalizing the convergence model so it behaves well under most circumstances, but still this will always be a recommendation when starting to run SatsumaSynteny2 in new scenarios.

 ## Output files